studian/RoboND-HW02-Kinematics-Project/writeup_template.md

     [req.poses[x].orientation.x, req.poses[x].orientation.y,
         req.poses[x].orientation.z, req.poses[x].orientation.w])

-# Given the orientation for the end -affector we can calculate its final rotation
+# Given the orientation for the end -affector I can calculate its final rotation
 Rrpy = (R_x * R_y * R_z).evalf(subs={rollsym:roll,pitchsym:pitch,yawsym:yaw})

-# With the orientation matrix and the coordinates point of the end-effector we calculate its wrist center
+# With the orientation matrix and the coordinates point of the end-effector I calculate its wrist center
 wx = (px - (d6 + d7) * Rrpy[0,0]).subs(s)
 wy = (py - (d6 + d7) * Rrpy[1,0]).subs(s)
 wz = (pz - (d6 + d7) * Rrpy[2,0]).subs(s)
 ```

 * Where `Rrpy` is calculated by performing a rotation matrix along each axis by the given roll, pitch and yawn angles, and `d6` is the length between the end-effector and link 3.
-* Now that we know the wrist coordinates we can start calculating the angles.
+* Now that I know the wrist coordinates I can start calculating the angles.
 * To calculate the angles geometry was heavily used, to better understand how the angles were positioned the diagram below was used

 ![alt text][image7]